 - Aftercare programs to provide support for clients after rehab

 A strong support system has been identified as one of the most significant protective factors against relapse in substance abuse treatment.
 A gender-nonconforming person who has been alienated from family and who has little support in the community will have a higher risk of relapsing after completing a rehab program.
 A treatment program for transgender people must identify individuals who need support and help them build a network of resources, including professional therapists, aftercare groups, 12-Step programs, and LGBTQ organizations within the community.

 Perhaps the most crucial components of a transgender-friendly treatment program are sensitive and compassionate treatment team members and a no-discrimination policy that takes a strong stand against abuse or discrimination of any kind.
 Like any other group trying to overcome addiction, transgender individuals need a supportive, safe atmosphere where they can pursue recovery while developing new coping strategies and building a support network of empathetic individuals.

-Resources on Substance Abuse in the LGBT Community
+Resources on Substance Abuse in the LGBTQ Community

 - Center of Excellence for Transgender Health: Housed at the University of California, San Francisco, this center is dedicated to providing innovative programs that meet the health needs of transgender individuals throughout the country.
 Education, research, preventive health care, and public policy are among its chief concerns.
 The Center’s website offers many educational and legal resources for transgender individuals and for health providers seeking education or information about transgender issues.